 7. The Jungle Railway — Malaysia

 This sleepy little train ride’s top tier appeal is less obvious than the others on this list.
-Even in its own country, it’s the clunky, rural leftover compared to the west coast’s modern, high-speed line.
+Even in its own country, it’s the clunky, rural leftover compared to the modern, high-speed line.
 Malaysia itself is a lesser-known tourist spot when compared with the giants of Singapore and Thailand that sandwich it.
-An often overlooked journey in an often overlooked country.
-And that disconnect is the draw of the Jungle Rail, especially when the jungle presses against the train and you start losing your sense of place.
+The Jungle Rail is an often overlooked journey in an often overlooked country.

 What to expect

 Sections of this line only showcase rubber estates and housing, with neither jungle nor a coast in sight.
-But towards the middle of the line, the jungle finally closes in, giving you bursts of a broader view only when you’re crossing wide, latte rivers or pulling up at stations.
+But towards the middle of the line, the jungle finally closes in, giving you bursts of a broader view only when you’re crossing wide rivers or pulling up at stations.

 - If you have a specific itinerary in mind book your tickets online with KTM.
 Otherwise, this rail line is not usually busy so you can buy tickets on the day at the station.